-- Year 7: Recognising the importance managing and maintaining healthy personal routines. - Year 8: Understanding the importance of being responsible for healthy personal and hygiene routines and how to seek advice or assistance. - Year 9: Exploring British Values (democracy; the rule of law; individual liberty; and mutual respect for and tolerance of those with different faiths and beliefs, and for those without faith) and the importance of community cohesion in challenging extremism. - Increasing confidence in responding to emergency situations and performing first aid. - Year 12: Preparing for a more independent approach to managing their lives in the wider world following school.
+- Year 7: Recognising the importance managing and maintaining healthy personal routines.
+This content is delivered in form time during Summer Term. - Year 8: Understanding the importance of being responsible for healthy personal and hygiene routines and how to seek advice or assistance.
+This content is delivered in form time during Summer Term. - Year 9: Exploring British Values (democracy; the rule of law; individual liberty; and mutual respect for and tolerance of those with different faiths and beliefs, and for those without faith) and the importance of community cohesion in challenging extremism. - Year 10: Increasing confidence in responding to emergency situations and performing first aid. - Year 12: Preparing for a more independent approach to managing their lives in the wider world following school.